davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

 # Ansible-Vault in Ansible-Playbook

-Great, we have secured the data that we don&#8217;t want anybody to read, now how do we use it in our Ansible deployments?
+Great, we have secured the data that we don't want anybody to read, now how do we use it in our Ansible deployments?

 Assume we have the following folder structure in our Ansible playbook.
-To make it easier for a human to recognize encrypted files I have a habit of calling my encrypted files &#8220;something_**secret.yml**&#8220;.
+To make it easier for a human to recognize encrypted files I have a habit of calling my encrypted files "something_**secret.yml**".

 <img class="img-responsive size-full wp-image-3237 aligncenter" src="/media/2016/01/2016-01-26_21-14-49.png" alt="2016-01-26_21-14-49" width="263" height="421" />

-An encrypted file&#8217;s content follows a very specific pattern so that Ansible can also identify it.
+An encrypted file's content follows a very specific pattern so that Ansible can also identify it.

 <img class="img-responsive alignnone size-full wp-image-3235" src="/media/2016/01/2016-01-26_21-12-59.png" alt="2016-01-26_21-12-59" width="573" height="366" srcset="/media/2016/01/2016-01-26_21-12-59-300x192.png 300w, /media/2016/01/2016-01-26_21-12-59.png 573w" sizes="(max-width: 573px) 100vw, 573px" />